Soji-lion/isec-611-docker/README.txt

     - WhatIsMyIPAddress (https://whatismyipaddress.com/)
         Detects user's public IP address
         Identifies if the address is part of VPN connection, TOR network, Proxy, etc.

+Known issues:
+Due to Tor Project only providing the latest version of the Tor Prowser, the link here will become outdated as soon as the new version releases.
+The link can be updated manually in the compose.yml file